SmogJ/PublicHealth-RAG-Africa/JOURNAL.md

 * **Pathlib**

 ### **Next Steps:**
-* Start PDF extraction script
+* finish PDF extraction script

 ### **Lessons Learned:**
 * Scheduling a day for coding is not a good way to go, still a challenge, will improve.